Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: The CYGNO LIME-Based T-DAQ System

 The \texttt{CAMEXP} signal is combined in logical \texttt{AND} with the PMT coincidence signal, thereby gating the trigger acceptance to the camera-sensitive interval.
 In addition, \texttt{CAMEXP} is fed to the PMT digitizer as a synchronization input, ensuring a well-defined temporal reference between the camera exposure and the trigger time tag associated with the PMT waveforms.
 This scheme enforces a strict correspondence between camera exposure and PMT trigger generation.

 Each of the four PMT analog signals is split using a linear fan-in fan-out module.
 Two copies of each signal are routed to the digitizers for waveform acquisition, while an additional copy is processed by a leading-edge discriminator.
-PMT waveforms are acquired in parallel by a 32-channel 12-bit 5~GS/s digitizer (\texttt{CAEN V1742}\cite{CAENV1742}), providing high temporal resolution over a short acquisition window ($\sim$1.4~$\mu$s), and by an 8-channel 12-bit digitizer (\texttt{CAEN V1720E}\cite{CAENV1720}), operated at a sampling frequency of 750~MS/s, which offers a longer time window ($\sim$16~$\mu$s) sufficient to cover the full drift time of the TPC.
+PMT waveforms are acquired in parallel by a 32-channel 12-bit 5~GS/s digitizer (\texttt{CAEN V1742}\cite{CAENV1742}), operated at a sampling frequency of 750~MS/s, providing high temporal resolution over a short acquisition window ($\sim$1.4~$\mu$s), and by an 8-channel 12-bit digitizer (\texttt{CAEN V1720E}\cite{CAENV1720}), operated at 250~MS/s, which offers a longer acquisition window ($\sim$16~$\mu$s) sufficient to cover the full drift time of the TPC.
 The discriminator outputs are fed into a custom trigger module, which generates a PMT coincidence when at least two channels exceed the programmed threshold within a predefined time window.
 The final trigger signal delivered to the PMT digitizers is obtained by combining, in logical \texttt{AND}, the PMT coincidence, the \texttt{CAMEXP} gate, and an open-gate signal ensuring that the digitizers are not busy.
-Upon trigger acceptance, PMT waveforms are acquired, while the corresponding camera image is transferred to the DAQ server via a direct USB~3 connection.
+Upon trigger acceptance, PMT waveforms are acquired, while the corresponding camera image is transferred to the DAQ server via a direct USB~3.0 connection.

 The data acquisition and event building are handled within the \texttt{MIDAS} framework.
 Hardware devices are interfaced through dedicated front-end processes, while configuration parameters are stored in the Online Database (ODB).
 Data are written to disk in the MIDAS format as a sequence of events, each organized into structured data banks containing camera images, PMT waveforms, and associated metadata.
 This structure enables a straightforward offline reconstruction and subsequent processing.